 - It also reviews the results of the external audit, its cost effectiveness and the objectives of the auditor.

 - This committee has three independent non-executive directors and is led by Andrew Hosty

 - It meets at least twice a year to determine policy on senior executive remuneration, to make detailed recommendations to the board regarding the remuneration packages of the executive directors and to consider awards under the Group’s option schemes.

 - Our CEO is consulted on remuneration packages and policy but does not attend discussions regarding his own package.

-- This committee also consists of four non-executive non-executive Directors, three of whom are independent.
+- This committee also consists of four non-executive Directors, three of whom are independent.
 It meets at least once a year and at other times as required.
 This committee is a led by Ken Ford

 - The committee focuses on evaluating the board of directors, examining the skills and characteristics that are needed in board candidates, and on succession issues.

 6) Ensuring the directors have the necessary up-to-date experience skills and capabilities

 Our directors have been chosen because of the skills and experience they offer.
 Of our six directors one is female and five are male.
-All have listed company experience and one was the CEO of an investment bank, three are accountants, one an engineer, and one a marketing and commercial professional.
+All have listed company experience and one was the CEO of an investment bank, one was a COO of a listed business, one has significant marketing and commercial experience and three are accountants.